jorenretel/phd_thesis/chapters/chapter6-structure_calculation/structure_calculation.md

 ## Restraints based on ^1^H-detected through-space correlation experiments

-To get a good set of restraints, through space correlations where acquired on the perdeuterated samples, where the exchangeable sites where 100% back-exchanged for protons.
+To get a good set of restraints, through space correlations where acquired on the perdeuterated samples, where the exchangeable sites were 100% back-exchanged for protons.
 The same type of sample that was used to acquire part of the proton-detected experiments needed for sequential assignment discussed earlier.
 Two spectra where recorded for obtaining distance restraints: an hNHH and an hNhhNH, both using cross-polarization for transfers between proton and nitrogen and a 2 ms radio frequency driven recoupling (rfdr) sequence for the transfer between the protons.
-Also an extra hCANH was recorded exclusively to get a chemical shift list that corresponds well to the through-space spectra.
+Also an extra hCANH was recorded in the same measurement block exclusively to obtain a chemical shift list that corresponds well to the through-space spectra.